 Performance appraisals are an essential part of the workplace.
 They encourage workers to reflect on their performance, and allow employers to evaluate their staff.
-Although they’re not a particularly enjoyable experience, it’s important to know that as long as you’re doing the best you can at your job, you shouldn’t have anything to worry about.
+Although these are not a particularly enjoyable experience, it’s important to know that as long as you’re doing the best you can at your job, you shouldn’t have anything to worry about.
 Plus, there are undeniable benefits to appraisals: 72 percent of employees say they think their performance would improve if they were given more frequent appraisals, and studies show that regular feedback leads to an approximate 15 percent reduction in employee turnover rates.

 However, in conversations with employees, employers and business owners, the performance management process or ‘appraisal’ is one which is often dreaded and can bring feelings of disdain.